microenvgen/tomato/README.txt

 The final OTU table is filtered to remove chromosome, non-bacterial and mitochondrial sequences.
 At this point we removed low quality samples from the input folder and re-run the script with 40 samples in total.

 2. `BC_command.sh`.
 Includes the [BacterialCore.py](https://git.io/Je5V3) arguments.
 Internally, uses QIIME as well.
 Uses the FASTA from the previous script.

+### Functional coherence

+The `Coherence.Rmd` file includes the commands used for assessing functional coherence, based on the original scripts on the [FunCongr](https://github.com/mparmol/FunCongr) repository.

 ### PICRUSt2 and KO analysis